Relativistic Thinking: Breaking Free from Rigid Beliefs

 Understanding the benefits of relativistic thinking is not suggesting that we drop all rules of behavior.
 Working together as citizens of the world, nation, city, and any organization requires standards.

 Erich Fromm says that without morals and ethics, we lose sight of important societal goals.
-“We may not always know what serves this end, we may disagree about the function of this or that ideal in terms of human development, but this is no reason for a relativism which says that we cannot know what furthers life or what blocks it” (2013).
+“We may not always know what serves this end, we may disagree about the function of this or that ideal in terms of human development, but this is no reason for a relativism which says that we cannot know what furthers life or what blocks it” (Fromm, 1994).
+When we wisely use relativistic thinking as a tool we don’t leave “everything up in the air all the time,” Kidder declares.
+However, he adds “There is nothing that is in principle closed to discussion” (Kidder, 2009).

 We live in a frightening time.
 Perhaps, the internet has taken hold of our ability to logical think and discuss alternatives.
 We draw lines of self-righteous moral imperatives, and desire to force them on our neighbors.
 When a judge, congress representative, or television personality expresses a view contrary to a popular moral law or desired standard, they receive death threats and are harassed.
 This is the type of behavior that destroys society.

-Kidder reminds, “a living tradition is never a program for automatic moral judgments.
-It is always in a continuous process of reinterpretation and reappropriation” (2009).
+โKidder reminds, “A living tradition is never a program for automatic moral judgments.
+It is always in a continuous process of reinterpretation and reappropriation” (Kidder, 2009).

 Accepting Differences With Relativism

 Relativistic thinking helps us examine differences, helping to loosen subjective conclusions, in hopes of finding common ground that benefits the group rather than blindly march to a moral imperative.
-Paul Kurtz suggests that “perhaps a better term to use in not relativism, but relatedness, for ethical principles, rules, values, and virtues.”
-He suggests that truths don’t exist in some abstract realm, “but their very content and meaning is related to human desires and satisfactions” (1997).
+Paul Kurtz suggests that for “ethical principles, rules, values, and virtues,” a better term to use than relativism is “relatedness.”
+He suggests that truths don’t exist in some abstract realm, but their very content and meaning is “related to human desires and satisfactions” (Kurtz,1997).

 Relativistic thinking is a tool we use.
 We understand that our reality is created through the lens which we view it.
 We must purposely engage in openness to see things through the eyes of others.
 Moreover, we neither blindly enforce moral imperatives or uniformly reject all principles in absolute relativistic tolerance.
-And then, we should work toward a practical commitment to “the common good that is necessary to assure the integrity of a community” (1985).
+And then, we should work toward a practical commitment to “the common good that is necessary to assure the integrity of a community” (Bellah et al., 2008).

-Mihaly Csikszentmihalyi wrote “if we refused to take seriously the reality available here and now because it isn’t the absolute truth, we would surely regret that decision in short order.
-Even though reality can only be seen through distorting glasses, it is better to make do with what one can comprehend, rather than disdain it because it falls short of perfection” (2009, location 1,316).
+“If we refused to take seriously the reality available here and now because it isnโt the absolute truth, we would surely regret that decision in short order.
+Even though reality can only be seen through distorting glasses, it is better to make do with what one can comprehend, rather than disdain it because it falls short of perfection” (Csikszentmihalyi, 2009).

 Development of Reasoning